allegro/blog/_posts/2023-03-09-provisioning-cloud-infrastructure.md

 ---
 layout: post
-title: Automating Cloud - hiding complexity of hardware provisioning
+title: Automating the Cloud — hiding the complexity of hardware provisioning
 author: lukasz.rokita
 tags: [java, k8s, cloud, gcp, terraform, iac]
 ---

 Hardware is always hard.
 The amount of operations, maintenance and planning that goes into supporting a data center is a daunting challenge for any enterprise.
 Though often unseen, without hardware there is no software.

 Although software seems to be a well defined domain with stable tools, practices and languages, hardware has had no such luck.
 That is why the complexities are often hidden.
 We try to hide networks, disks and IO, memory and CPU behind abstractions pretending that those are all reliable components.

 That is also what Cloud computing promises.
 Resources available on demand, cheap, scalable and flexible The promise has its allure.
 Increasingly, companies are beginning in the Cloud, migrating, or utilizing the Cloud as a buffer for unexpected surges in traffic.

 There is no doubt that Cloud and overall approach to hardware have matured in recent years, adopting practices that proved useful in software development.
 In this post I would like to explain how Allegro tries to manage Cloud and hide its inherent intricacies.

 ## Infrastructure as Code

 The cornerstone of hardware management is a methodology called Infrastructure as Code.
 Long gone are the days of brave men and women that would roam data centers and manually install OS, plug cables into network interfaces and set up mainframes.
 Right now all those operations are still there but are abstracted away through a layer of standard components.

 Thus, every component can be set up as a piece of code.
 Each IaC tool has its own unique set of strengths and weaknesses, and it is crucial for teams to carefully weigh these factors before adoption.